imminfo/ymir/README.md

 After compiling an executable files will appear in the `build` folder.

-You can download sample files with outputs from [tcR](https://imminfo.github.io/tcr/) package and [MiTCR](http://mitcr.milaboratory.com/) software from here [here]().
+You can download sample files with outputs from [tcR](https://imminfo.github.io/tcr/) package and [MiTCR](http://mitcr.milaboratory.com/) software with

+    curl -sL https://github.com/imminfo/ymir/releases/download/v1.0-pre3/example-files.zip > examples.zip
+    unzip examples.zip

 ### Compute generation probabilities of human TCR-alpha data from tcR output files

 The most common task with generation probabilities is to compute them.

     python3 compute.py -i <INPUT> -f <FORMAT> -m <MODEL> [-o <OUTPUT>] [-p] [-l]

-Run `python3 compute.py -h` to see a help message.
+> Note: run `python3 compute.py -h` to see a help message.

 * `<INPUT>` - input file (text or gzipped) or a folder with input files (of the same format) or a list of space-separated files and/or folders in any combinations.
 * `<FORMAT>` - format of input files (tcR, MiTCR, MiGEC, etc.) as an alias or as a Python 3 class from your module linked to the '$YMIR_HOME/converters' package.
 For a list of possible input formats and their aliases in this Ymir distribution run `$python3 pyymir.py -f`.